 Hamilton: Fidelity Investments Jumper Classic will be held Sept.
 5-9 at Coldwell Banker Previews Grand Prix Field, Route 1A, adjacent to Myopia Hunt Club, South Hamilton.
 Jumper riders compete for more than $200,000 in prize money, culminating with the $75,000 Fidelity Investments AGA Grand Prix and the $10,000 Mohegan Sun Speed Stake on Sept.
 9. Open daily 10:30 a.m.-5 p.m.
 Free admission Wednesday-Friday.
 On Saturday, $20; 13 and older $15; younger than 13 free.
 Sunday $25; children $15; younger than 6 free.
 VIP tickets for the week $160; VIP table (seats 10) $1,550.
 Parking is free during the week, $5 Saturday and Sunday.
-"Ultimate Resort Family Day" activities begin at 10:30 a.m. on Sept.
+"Ultimate Resort Family Day" activities begin at 10:30 a.m.
+Sept.
 8. Ms. Massachusetts and Ms. Teen Massachusetts will sign autographs.
 Also, face painting for children, relay races for all ages and abilities, a cookie-decorating contest, hayrides, and an equestrian parade and fashion show with horses.
 On Sept.
 8, the Lovelane Luncheon and Hat Contest, a benefit champagne luncheon for Lovelane Special Needs Horseback Riding Program, will be held in a ringside tent for children and adults.
 All female guests are encouraged to wear fun and creative hats at the luncheon.
-For tickets contact Lovelane at JCLunch@Lovelane.org or 781-259-1177, ext.
+For tickets, contact Lovelane at JCLunch@Lovelane.org or 781-259-1177, ext.
 22. Also Sept.
 8, the City to Saddle Luncheon benefits City to Saddle, a program that enables underprivileged children to enjoy the benefits of horseback riding.
 Tickets at jumperclassic.com.
-By purchasing a ticket online before Aug.
-15, the buyer is entered to win an opportunity to accompany one of the Grand Prix riders on a walk to see firsthand what riders and horses face on the show jumping course.
-Three winners will be selected, one for each ticket category: VIP, grandstand, and general admission.
-The winners and a guest will participate prior to the start of the $75,000 Fidelity Investments Jumper Classic. jumperclassic.com, 978-283-7708.
+978-283-7708.

-Wakefield: Dancing with the Stars of BKP, a dinner dance to support small libraries in the Philippines, will be held Sept.
-15, 7 p.m.-midnight, at Wakefield Elks Lodge, 63 Bay State Road (exit 41 off Route 128). $40 at the door; $35 before Sept.
+Wakefield: Dancing with the Stars of BKP, a dinner and dance to support small libraries in the Philippines, will be held 7 p.m.-midnight Sept.
+15 at Wakefield Elks Lodge, 63 Bay State Road (Exit 41 off Route 128). $40 at the door; $35 before Sept.
 5. One hour of group dance instruction is included.
 Also, Filipino cuisine, raffles, and music by a DJ.
 Dress is semiformal.
 The Bagibg Kulturang Pinoy (New Filipino Culture) is a registered organization that promotes love of reading among children living in low-income areas in the Philippines.
 BKP collects gently used children's books in the United States to establish small libraries where children can borrow books. aklatan.org.
 Call Emile Rivera McSweeney, 508-527-0504; Ning Zuelke, 508-650-4245; or Liz Freeman, 781-246-2836.

 HOUSE & GARDEN TOURS

-Ipswich: The Trustees of Reservations hosts guided tours of Castle Hill, the "Great House" of the Crane Estate, Thursdays 10 a.m.-3 p.m. and Fridays and Saturdays 10 a.m.-noon, through Oct.
+Ipswich: The Trustees of Reservations hosts guided tours of Castle Hill, the "Great House" of the Crane Estate, Thursdays, 10 a.m.-3 p.m., and Fridays and Saturdays, 10 a.m.-noon, through Oct.
 6. Recommended for ages 8 and older. $10, younger than 18, $5.
-The grounds and first floor of Castle Hill are handicapped accessible.
+The grounds and first floor of Castle Hill are accessible to the handicapped.
 Landscape tours are held Thursdays and Saturdays at 11 a.m.
 Tours last 90 minutes.
 Bring comfortable shoes and a water bottle. $5.
 Purchase tickets for house and landscape tours at the gate, 290 Argilla Road.
-Completed in 1928, Castle Hill was once the summer residence of Chicago plumbing industrialist Richard T. Crane Jr. and his family; the 59-room English-style mansion features a library with 17th-century carvings by Grinling Gibbons, and luxurious bathrooms with Italian marble and sterling silver fixtures manufactured by the
+Completed in 1928, Castle Hill was once the summer residence of Chicago plumbing industrialist Richard T. Crane Jr. and his family; the 59-room English-style mansion features a library with 17th-century carvings by Grinling Gibbons, and luxurious bathrooms with Italian marble and sterling-silver fixtures manufactured by the

 Ipswich: Trustees of Reservations hosts guided tours of the Paine House at Greenwood Farm, 47 Jeffrey's Neck Road, Saturdays and Sundays, 1-3 p.m., through Oct.
 7. The 1694 house on its original saltwater farm location features a rare 17th-century indoor dairy.
-Tours focus on architectural construction, archaeology, and the Colonial Revival period during which the Dodge Family lived on the farm.
+Tours focus on architectural construction, archeology, and the Colonial Revival period during which the Dodge family lived on the farm.
 Recommended for ages 8 and older. $8, younger than 18 $5.
-Grounds are free, open 8 a.m.-sunset.
+Grounds are free; open 8 a.m.-sunset.
 978-921-1944, ext.
 4009; email@example.com.